mn8375/Final_project_Manual_Testing/README.md

-# Final project for ITF Manual Testing Course
+# Final project Manual Testing

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+The scope of the final project is to use all gained knowledge throught the course and apply them in practice, using a live application.

 Application under test: https://www.anvelope-autobon.ro/